JackPound/pixel_clone/readme.md

-Do you like smashing rats, well boy do I have the game for you.
+###Do you like smashing rats?
+Well boy do I have the game for you.

-Objective:
+##Objective

 Smash as many rats as possible before your health reaches 0, enemy rats touching you will damage you over time!

-Controlls:
+##Controlls

 Move - Mouse point and left click
 Attack - Point at nearby enemy and left click

--The Making Of Rat Smasher-
+##The Making Of Rat Smasher

 This was supposed to be a pixel dungeon clone, with a player character moving through a series of rooms defeating various enemies and looking for the exit to the next floor.
 But that turned to be far, far, too ambitious for a six day project (having learned javascript basics only a week earlier).
 So here we have Rat Smasher Deluxe 2.0.